Walz and Jensen set in Minn. governor race; Schultz advances - NewsBreak

 Walz has pledged to protect abortion rights in Minnesota, which became an island for legal abortion after the U.S. Supreme Court reversed Roe v.
 Wade, allowing surrounding states' bans on the procedure to take effect.
 Jensen supports an abortion ban but last month changed amended his position to allow exceptions for rape and incest and to protect the mother's physical or mental health.

-Abortion also colored the attorney general's campaign, with Ellison attacked by both Republicans.

-He has long been a staunch supporter of abortion rights, and angered conservatives by declining to appeal a recent ruling by a state judge who declared most of Minnesota’s restrictions on abortion unconstitutional, including a 24-hour waiting period and a requirement that both parents be notified before a minor gets an abortion.
-Minnesota is becoming an island of legal abortion in the Upper Midwest.
-Ellison has pledged to fight against any states trying to prosecute women for coming to Minnesota to get abortions.

-Wardlow challenged Schultz against the wishes of his own party, dismissing what he called the “elites” atop the party.
+In the attorney general's race, Wardlow challenged Schultz against the wishes of his own party.
+Schultz won the Republican Party's endorsement, but Wardlow, who narrowly lost to Ellison in 2018, dismissed “elites” atop the party.

 Wardlow is general counsel at MyPillow and an ally of its founder, Mike Lindell, a leading booster of false claims that the 2020 election was stolen from Donald Trump.